-New members have a choice of three retirement plans, a Defined Benefit (DB) Plan, a Defined Contribution (DC) Plan and a Combined Plan.
-The DB plan offers an annual retirement allowance based on final average salary times a percentage that varies based on years of service, or an allowance based on member contributions and earned interest matched by STRS Ohio funds times an actuarially determined annuity factor.
-The DC Plan allows members to place all their member contributions and employer contributions equal to 10.5% of earned compensation into an investment account.
+New members have a choice of three retirement plans, a Defined Benefit (DB) Plan, a Defined contribution (DC) Plan and a Combined Plan.
+The DB plan offers an annual retirement allowance based on final average salary times percentage that varies based on years of service, or an allowance based on a member's lifetime contributions and earned interest matched by STRS Ohio funds divided by an actuarially determined annuity factor.
+The DC Plan allows members to place all their member contributions and employer contributions equal to 10.5 percent of earned compensation into an investment account.
 Investment decisions are made by the member.
 A member is eligible to receive a retirement benefit at age 50 and termination of employment.
+The member may elect to receive a lifetime monthly annuity or a lump sum withdrawal.
 The Combined Plan offers features of both the DC Plan and the DB Plan.
 In the Combined Plan, member contributions are invested by the member, and employer contributions are used to fund the defined benefit payment at a reduced level from the regular DB Plan.
-DC and Combined Plan members will transfer to the Defined Benefit Plan during their fifth year of membership unless they permanently select the DC or Combined Plan.
-Existing members with less than five years of service credit as of June 30, 2001, were given the option of making a one time irrevocable decision to transfer their account balances from the existing DB Plan into the DC Plan or the Combined Plan.
-This option expired on December 31, 2001.
+The DB portion of the Combined Plan payment is payable to a member on or after age 60; the DC portion of the account may be taken as a lump sum or converted to a lifetime monthly annuity at age 50.
 Benefits are established by Chapter 3307 of the Ohio Revised Code.

-A DB or Combined Plan member with five or more years of credited service who becomes disabled may qualify for a disability benefit.
+A DB or Combined Plan member with five or more years credited service who becomes disabled may quality for a disability benefit.
 Eligible spouses and dependents of these active members who die before retirement may qualify for survivor benefits.
 Members in the DC Plan who become disabled are entitled only to their account balance.
-If a member dies before retirement benefits begin, the members designated beneficiary is entitled to receive the member's account balance.
+If a member of the DC Plan dies before retirement begins, the member's designated beneficiary is entitled to receive the member's account balance.

-For the fiscal year ended June 30, 2007, plan members were required to contribute 10 percent of their annual covered salaries.
-The District was required to contribute 14 percent; 13 percent was the portion used to fund pension obligations.
-Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed the statutory maximum rates of 10 percent for members and 14 percent for employers.
+Funding Policy - For the fiscal year ended June 30, 2008. plan members were required to contribute 10 percent of their annual covered salaries.
+The District was required to contribute 14 percent; 13 percent was the protion used to fund pension obligations.
+For fiscal year 2007, the portion used to fund pension obligations was also 13 percent.
+Contribution rates are established by the State Teachers Retirement Board, upon recommendations of its consulting actuary, not to exceed statutory maximum rates of 10 percent for members and 14 percent of employers.
 Chapter 3307 of the Ohio Revised Code provides statutory authority for member and employer contributions.